 When will my baby learn to sleep through the night on their own?

 A baby will sleep through the night when they are developmentally ready to and after they learn how.
+A lot of parents are worried that their baby won’t teach themselves the difference between daytime and nightime, but darkness is a friend, not an enemy, says BestForParents.
+A baby will eventually understand the dark and stop waking like they do when they are first born.
 That may seem like a rudimentary answer, but it is true.
 Most little ones will sleep through the night when they reach 12-15 pounds IF they have been taught how to fall asleep and stay asleep without “sleep props.”

 Sleep is not an innate skill.
 Parents are often told that newborns are always sleepy or they assume that all babies are born knowing how to sleep, but that’s not the case.
 While “sleepier” babies do exist, the majority of little ones must be taught how to sleep on their own.
 There’s a LOT more that goes into teaching independent sleep skills than just leaving your little ones alone in their cribs or beds and letting them figure it out.
 That is certainly not the approach at Sleep Wise.
 While that method has worked for people in the past, it’s not the most gentle or effective way of teaching sleep skills.